AMAAI-Lab/awesome-MER/README.md

 * Link: [http://moodo.musiclab.si](http://moodo.musiclab.si)

 #### Malheiro et al.'s dataset
-* Author:
+* Author: Malheiro, R., Panda, R., Gomes, P.J. and Paiva, R.P.
-* Description and music styles:
+* Description and music styles: The dataset includes 200 Western songs spanning various genres and eras.
+Each song includes both a 30-second audio clip and its corresponding lyrics, aimed at exploring music emotion recognition from audio, lyrics, and bimodal perspectives.
-* Annotation strategy:
+* Annotation strategy: 39 annotators independently rated either the audio or lyrics of each song.
+They identified the predominant emotion and assigned arousal and valence values on a scale from -4 to 4.
+Songs with high disagreement (standard deviation > 1.2) were excluded to ensure consistency.
+Final sets include 162 audio clips, 180 lyrics, and a bimodal subset of 133 songs where audio and lyrics agreed on quadrant classification.
-* Annotation:
+* Annotation: Categorical — mapped to the four quadrants of Russell’s emotion model, derived from averaged valence-arousal ratings.
-* Link:
+* Link: Offline

 #### CH818
 * Author: Hu, X., Yang, Y.